Ethnomathematics: Political math

 The contributions in this area try to illuminate how mathematics has affected the nonacademic areas of society.
 One of the most controversial and provocative political components of ethnomathematics is its racial implications.
 Ethnomathematicians purport that the prefix "ethno" should not be taken as relating to race, but rather, the cultural traditions of groups of people.
 However, in places like South Africa concepts of culture, ethnicity and race are not only intertwined but carry strong, divisive negative connotations.
 So, although it may be made explicit that ethnomathematics is not a "racist doctrine" it is vulnerable to association with racism.

 Another major facet of this area addresses the relationship between gender and mathematics.
 This looks at topics such as discrepancies between male and female math performance in educations and career-orientation, societal causes, women's contributions to mathematics research and development, etc.

 Some examples and major contributors

-Gerdes' writings about how mathematics can be used in the school systems of Mozambique and South Africa, and D'Ambrosio's 1990 discussion of the role mathematics plays in building a democratic and just society are examples of the impact mathematics can have on developing the identity of a society.
+Paulus Gerdes' writings about how mathematics can be used in the school systems of Mozambique and South Africa, and D'Ambrosio's 1990 discussion of the role mathematics plays in building a democratic and just society are examples of the impact mathematics can have on developing the identity of a society.
 In 1990, Bishop also writes about the powerful and dominating influence of Western mathematics.
 More specific examples of the political impact of mathematics are seen in Knijik's 1993 study of how Brazilian sugar cane farmers could be politically and economically armed with mathematics knowledge, and Osmond's analysis of an employer's perceived value of mathematics (2000).